-I, President of the Board of Directors of the Colorado River Water Conservation District, do hereby certify that the above and foregoing action was taken by the Board of Directors at its first quarterly meeting on the 19th day of January 2021.
+Board of Directors of the Colorado River Water Conservation above and foregoing action was taken by the Board of Directors e 19th day of January 2021. , President Andrew A. Mueller, Secretary/General Manager

 RESOLUTION

 Whereas, William S. "Bill" Trampe faithfully served as a Director, Vice President and President of the Colorado River Water Conservation District representing Gunnison County and the entire District for eighteen years; and